Sarah-Ribeiro/caso-vinheria-agnello/README.md

 - Then go to the folder: cd caso-vinheria-agnello

-- Run the live server in the index.htmt
+- Run the live server in the index.html

 - HAVE FUN!